 This basic skills level course is for students whose first language is not English.
-Participants study speaking, listening, reading, writing, employability skills, and mathematics in English so they may perform a variety of familiar and unfamiliar tasks requiring communication at work, at home, and in their community Prerequisite: This course is designed for students with a CASAS score below 246 in reading and/or math.
-(Formerly DVS 030,031,032,034,035,037)
+Participants study speaking, listening, reading, writing, employability skills, and mathematics in English, so they may perform a variety of basic tasks requiring communication at work, at home, and in their community.
+Students must be at least sixteen years old to enroll in the Basic Skills Program or 21 years old or older to enroll in the HS21 program.
+Prerequisite: This course is designed for students with a CASAS score below 190 in reading and/or below 189 in listening (Formerly DVS 030,031,032,034,035,037)